neumaneuma/Blog/encoding.md

 ---
 > ## This file is hex encoded
 A similar phrase to hex encoding is binary encoding.
 Personally I don't like the use of the term "encoding" here.
 Technically an argument could be made that the semantics are correct.
 However I prefer using the term "representation".
-It makes encoding less of an overloaded definition and does a better job (in my mind at least) of describing what it actually is.
+It makes encoding less of an overloaded definition.
+Also, "representation" does a better job (in my mind at least) of describing what is actually happening.

 Hexadecimal (abbreviated as hex) and binary are both numeral systems.
 That's a fancy way of saying, "here's how to represent a number".
 If you step back and think about it, numbers are funny things.
 A number seems pretty straightforward, but it's actually an abstract concept.
 What is the number for how many fingers you have?
 You could say it's `00001010`, `10`, or `a` and all three would be accurate!
 We learn to say `10` because the easiest and most common numeral system for humans is decimal, also known as base-10.
 We have 10 fingers and 10 toes, so that makes learning how to count far more intuitive when we are infants.

 If we instead applied that ease-of-use criteria to computers we would get binary (or base-2).
 Why?
 Because computers fundamentally think of things as being ["on" or "off"](https://www.howtogeek.com/367621/what-is-binary-and-why-do-computers-use-it/).
 Computers rely on electrons having either a positive charge or a negative charge to represent `1`s and `0`s.
-And it is with these `1`s and `0`s that the fundamentals of computers are accomplished, such as storing data and performing arithmetic calculations.
+And it is with these `1`s and `0`s that the fundamentals of computers are accomplished, such as storing data or performing mathematical calculations.

 Great, so we can represent the same number in multiple ways.
 What use is that?
-Well let's refer back to the number ten.
+Let's refer back to the number ten.
 We could represent it in binary (`00001010`) or in hex (`a`).
-It takes eight characters in binary ( or four without the padding of `0`s), but only one in hex!
+It takes eight characters in binary (or four without the padding of `0`s), but only one in hex!
 That's due to the number of symbols each use.
 Binary uses two: `0` and `1`.
 Hex uses 16: `0`-`9` and `a`-`f`.
 The difference in representation size was stark enough for just the number ten, but it grows significantly more unequal when using larger numbers.
-So the advantage is that hex can represent large numbers much more efficiently than binary (and more efficiently than decimal too!).
+So the advantage is that hex can represent large numbers much more efficiently than binary (and more efficiently than decimal too for that matter).

 Let's explore how to turn this theory into practical knowledge.
 To provide some examples for this post I created two files via the command line: `file1.txt` and `file2.txt`.
 Here are their contents outputted:
 ```